elias-at-chalmers/mop-lecture_notes-mirror/lecture05_GPIO_and_C_basics.md

 We have connected one of these cables to the V<sub>dd</sub> (3.3V) pin, and the other to pin 5 (which is configured as an input pin).
 Thus, when the button is pushed down, we have 3.3V at the pin, and we can read `1` in the corresponding bit in the `INDR` register.
 But what happens when the button is released (and we are back to the situation in the image)?

 We would like be certain that if we read the bit when the button is released, the answer should be `0`.
-But actually, the pin is not connected to *anything* now, so the actual potential at the pin is unknown.
+But the pin is not connected to *anything* now, so the actual potential at the pin is unknown.
 The pin is said to be *floating*, and if we read it we might get a 0, or a 1.

 The standard way to solve this problem is to add a small "Pull-Down Resistor", as in the image below: